birth-outcomes/birth_outcomes_summary/book_birth_outcomes_summary/design_methods_2_conventional.md

 These approaches are:
 * Stratification
 * Matching
-* Inverse probability of treatment (or propensity score) weighting
+* Inverse probability of treatment weighting
-* Multivariable regression
+* Multivariable regression / covariate adjustment

-    * Outcome regression/standardisation
+**Propensity score matching** is recommended over stratification or covariate adjustment (multivariable regression) as it eliminates a greater proportion of systemic differences in baseline characteristics between treated and untreated. [[Wijn et al. 2022]](https://doi.org/10.1136/bmjopen-2021-058977)

+**Inverse probability weighting** can be used for baseline imbalances or time-varying confounding - so is expanded on in the G-methods page.

 However, I first introduce **propensity scores**, as these are used within variants of several methods.